MyreMylar/pygame_gui/docs/source/layout_guide.rst

 .. figure:: _static/layout_after_stretch_anchors.png

-You'll note the gaps between the edges of the window have been maintained.
+You'll notice the gaps between the edges of the window have been maintained.

 Invalid anchors
 -----------------